Minneapolis general strike of 1934: Impact and legacy

-Max Geldman, Albert Goldman, Clarence Hamel, Emil Hansen, Carlos Hudson, Karl Kuehn, Felix Morrow, Edward Palmquist, Alfred Russel, Oscar Schoenfeld, Carl Skoglund.
+Max Geldman, Albert Goldman, Clarence Hamel, Emil Hansen, Carlos Hudson (father of Michael Hudson), Karl Kuehn, Felix Morrow, Edward Palmquist, Alfred Russel, Oscar Schoenfeld, Carl Skoglund.

 More importantly, the strike launched the career of Farrell Dobbs, who played a significant role in the organization of over-the-road drivers throughout the Midwest.
 Those efforts led in turn to the transformation of the Teamsters from a craft union, made up of locals with a parochial focus on their own craft and locality, into a truly national union.

 The organization Remember 1934 hosts an annual celebration to honor the strike.
 In 2024, the celebration included the grandchildren of Henry Ness, and involved local art exhibitions.
 In 1940, the Aquatennial was established and took place on the same day as the remembrance of the strikers.